Areeba-317/Horse-racing-simulator/README.md

 👑 Automatically announces the winner in a dramatic, colored outro

 ## How It Works
-1.Each of the 8 horses gets random speed and endurance.
+1. Each of the 8 horses gets random speed and endurance.
-2.In each iteration of the race loop:
+2. In each iteration of the race loop:
- ->Their positions are updated based on their stats.
+ -> Their positions are updated based on their stats.
- ->Fatigue is increased.
+ -> Fatigue is increased.
- ->If they hit obstacles, they either lose speed or gain fatigue.
+ -> If they hit obstacles, they either lose speed or gain fatigue.
-3.Race continues until a horse crosses 150 units.
+3. Race continues until a horse crosses 150 units.
-4.The winner is announced
+4. The winner is announced